 While the above remedies have been proven to assist with sleep issues, they can sometimes still leave a sense of fatigue.
 Armodafinil (marketed as Nuvigil) is often prescribed for patients with narcolepsy or related sleep disorders and has also been used to treat menopause-related fatigue.

 Two of the most popular herbal remedies to help reduce menopause symptoms, especially fatigue and anxiety are:

 It is important to note that if you are currently taking any medications, you should consult with your doctor before turning to herbal remedies as they can sometimes interfere with various medicines.

 Talk with an Experienced Menopause Doctor

 If fatigue or any other symptoms of menopause are affecting your quality of life, help is never far away.
-Contact our experienced team here at the Australian Menopause Centre, and they will take the time to discuss your symptoms and feelings, helping you to understand your current state of health better.
+Contact our team here at the Australian Menopause Centre, and they will take the time to discuss your symptoms and feelings, helping you to understand your current health concerns.

 Our knowledgeable team will review your medical history and depending on your suitability prescribe a menopause treatment program.

 Call us today on 1300 883 405 and let one of our doctors help start you on a path.